Ralim/IronOS/Documentation/Settings.md

 ## Settings

-These are all off the settings possible in the menu.
+These are all of the settings possible in the menu.
-Not all settings are visible for all devices.
+**Not all settings are visible for all devices.**
 For example, the TS100 does not have USB-PD settings.

 When using the device, if unsure you can pause (press nothing) on a setting and after a short delay help text will scroll across the screen.